jitsi/handbook/docs/devops-guide/opensuse.md

   authentication = "internal_plain"
 ```

-* Run `prosodyctl register jibri auth.meet2.opensuse.org YOURSECRET3` and replace `YOURSECRET3` with an appropiate one.
+* Run `prosodyctl register jibri auth.<FQDN> YOURSECRET3` and replace `YOURSECRET3` with an appropiate one.
-* `prosodyctl register recorder recorder.meet2.opensuse.org YOURSECRET3` and replace `YOURSECRET3` with an appropiate one.
+* `prosodyctl register recorder recorder.<FQDN> YOURSECRET3` and replace `YOURSECRET3` with an appropiate one.
 * Go to the folder `/etc/jitsi/jibri` and edit the following properties you see listed below.
-The rest can be left as is normally.
+The rest can be left as is.

 ```HUCON
 jibri{